 - In the “Web Clock” section, make sure the checkbox is ticked.

 - Take a note of the IP address in this section – this is the IP address you will need to enter into the remote app settings.

 - In the “Programming API” section make sure the “Enabled” checkbox is ticked.

-- I recommend you disable the “Throttled” option.
+- Make sure you disable the “Throttled” option.